Influenza In Children

-- Wear a face mask: Wear a mask to cover your mouth and nose when you are near your sick child.
+- Wear a face mask.
+Wear a mask to cover your mouth and nose when you are near your sick child.
 This can decrease your risk for the flu.
 Ask caregivers where to buy single-use masks.

 - Keep your child home if he is sick.
 Keep your child away from others as much as possible while he recovers.

 - Have your child get an influenza vaccine to help prevent the flu.
 Everyone older than age 6 months should get a yearly influenza vaccine.
 Get the vaccine as soon as it is available, usually in October or November each year.

 - Your child has new symptoms, such as muscle pain or weakness.

 - You have questions or concerns about your child's condition or care.

 - Your child has a fever with a rash.

 - Your child has fast breathing, trouble breathing, or chest pain.